threader/PC-Tuning/docs/post-install.md

             "%windir%\SysWOW64\OneDriveSetup.exe" /uninstall
             ```

     - Enable ``Launching applications and unsafe files`` in ``Internet Options > security > Custom Level``.
 This prevents [this annoying warning](https://gearupwindows.com/how-to-disable-open-file-security-warning-in-windows-10/).
-Feel free to skip this step.
+Feel free to skip this step as security may be reduced.

     - In ``Advanced System Settings``, do the following: